 The Card provides additional benefits for travelers; if the traveler needs a visa for the country they’re visiting, it provides an expedited process for visa interview scheduling.
 It also allows for short-term entries of at least 59 days for member countries.
 Travelers can go through an expedited border crossing process in participating countries, and Canadian and U.S. entries may provide for the use of air crew lanes to speed up the process.

 With an appearance similar to a credit card, the card fits in most pockets or a passport carrier.
 It carries the standard magnetic strip and scanning capabilities, which makes it easy to read, and has several fields with personal information included.
 It’s a convenient way to speed up the overall process and reduce the amount of time spent standing in line, making it an excellent tool for regular business travelers.

 Expand with an Experienced Partner

 If your business is planning to enter international markets, it’s much easier to achieve your goals with an experienced partner.
 Velocity Global has helped hundreds of businesses expand into over 185 countries, providing premium support to businesses around the globe.
-Our International PEO (Professional Employer Organization) solution can have you operating in your new market in as few as 48 hours—no need for an entity.
+Our global Employer of Record solution can have you operating in your new market in as few as 48 hours—no need for an entity.
 Need help getting established in a foreign market?
 Reach out today to get started.